Climate Change (Information Disclosure Based on TCFD Recommendations)

 • FYE 2022

 • Creation of Medium-term Management Plan, Brand-new Deal 2023.
-(Growth strategy and GHG emission reduction targets towards leading the industry in realizing a decarbonized society in enhancing our contribution to and engagement with the SDGs through business activities.)
+(Growth strategy and GHG emissions reduction targets towards leading the industry in realizing a decarbonized society in enhancing our contribution to and engagement with the SDGs through business activities.)

 • Report on ITOCHU SDGs/ESG initiatives